wout/dat-metadata-standard/README.md

 - **`properties`** (_optional_): an object with arbitrary key/value pairs describing the token's (unique) properties

 **Note**: If a DAT uses data from the blockchain to drive its generative algorithm, it's impossible to generate a thumbnail image before the mint.
-So the preview image for wallets and marketplaces should be treated more as an album cover than a visual representation of the actual artifact.
+So the preview image for wallets and marketplaces should be treated more as an album cover than a visual representation of the actual artefact.

 #### **1.a.** Argument directives